9mbs/howi/examples/with-nextjs-and-gravatar/README.md

 }
 ```

 (Optional) Create a Loading component to account for loading behavior.
+You could add a better loading icon that what has been present here, we're just foucsed on simplicity.

 ```jsx
 export default function Loading() {